martinfarmer/angular-evaluation/README.md

 ## Evaluation Procedure

-Clone this repository, implement the evaluation requirements below, zip up your solution EXCLUDING the `node_modules` folder, and email the .zip file to recruitment@kalibrilabs.com
+Clone this repository, implement the evaluation requirements below.

+To submit, zip up your solution's directiony while excluding the `node_modules` folder, and email the .zip file to <recruitment@kalibrilabs.com>.  (node_modules will result in the zip file being too large).

 Take care to ensure all requirements are met and the application and its tests run without error.